jayabrata97/jayabrata97.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---
 Hello!
 Welcome to my website.

-This website is getting updated.
-Please stay tuned.

 I am a graduate student at the [Robert Bosch Centre for Cyber-Physical Systems, Indian Institute of Science (IISc), Bangalore](https://cps.iisc.ac.in/), guided by Prof. Suresh Sundaram in the Artificial Intelligence and Robotics Lab (AIRL).
 My path to IISc began with a B. Tech in Electrical Engineering in 2018, and now I'm driven by a passion for developing safe and robust algorithms for autonomous systems.